+Se hu most.
+1.00

+anxies, not ar all juliant or blow out with this process or expressionist, but Istally advant policient, localized,

+have Speak to these there are been kind to a way to

-The stamp and some of IB's deletions obscure parts of the original conclusion of the PS: 'De[sert Inn] & whatever is remotest [from Prof.] Talmon & coffee [...] at 9 pm.
-I f[...]
-Dep[...]'. §TO ROBERT SILVERS New Year's Day 1968 The Beersheba Desert Inn I cannot resist sending you this rather disloyal postcard.
-Jerusalem is marvellously beautiful: suddenly very grand and noble, after being a kind of Berlinian Charlottenburg - Gombriches, 143 Mo Finlays, 144 + New.
-Sch. of Social R. 145 - which I quite liked, but 143 Ernst Hans Josef Gombrich (1909-2001), Kt 1972, Jewish refugee from Vienna, one of the best-known art historians in post-war Britain, was married to Ilse Heller (1910-2006), Czech pianist.
-144 Moses Finley (sic) (1912-86), US-born ancient historian, was married to Mary (née Moscowitz) (1907-86), a schoolteacher.
-145 The New School for Social Research was founded in New York in 1919 and became a home for many well-known refugees from European Fascism in the 1930s, including Hannah Arendt and Erich Fromm.
-Stephen wouldn't (& didn't).
+§TO ROBERT SILVERS

+New Year's Day 1968

+The Beersheba Desert Inn

+I cannot resist sending you this rather disloyal postcard.
+Jerusalem is marvellously beautiful: suddenly very grand and noble, after being a kind of Berlinian Charlottenburg - Gombriches,147 Mo Finlays,148 + New.
+Sch. of Social R.149 - which I quite liked, but Stephen wouldn't (& didn't).
 Politically they live out of the world: remote from the opinions of mankind, self preoccupied, anxious, not at all jubilant or blown out with their prowess or expansionist, but totally provincial, localized, & sunk in local politics - not of the same race as American tourists who find them uncosy; divided between those who are ready to become Sparta & those who abhor this.
 The nicest are the students & the soldiers.
 Those from English speaking countries are the worst.

 I.B.

 Aline sends love.
 She likes the Desert Inn: & whatever is farthest from Prof. Talmon.

-Jean Floud

-TO JEAN FLOUD 146

-Postmark 19 June 1968 [manuscript]

-[Albany, London]

-Dearest Jean,

-This morning147 The British Academy Committee met on the Skidelsky148 case: Lionel Robbins said 'But he will improve the

-146 Jean Esther Floud (1915-2013), née McDonald, educationalist, sociologist and college head; taught sociology at the University of London (LSE and Institute of Education) 1947-62; Official Fellow of Nuffield 1963-72; Commis-sion of Inquiry into Oxford University (Franks Commission) 1964-6; later (1972-83) Principal, Newnham, Cambridge.
+147 Ernst Hans Josef Gombrich (1909-2001), Kt 1972, Jewish refugee from Vienna, one of the best-known art historians in post-war Britain, was married to Ilse Heller (1910-2006), Czech pianist.
+148 Moses Finley (sit) (1912-86), US-born ancient historian, was married to Mary (née Moscowitz) (1907-86), a schoolteacher.
+149 The New School for Social Research was founded in New York in 1919 and became a home for many well-known refugees from European Fascism in the 1930s, including Hannah Arendt and Erich Fromm.
+TO JEAN FLOUD150 Postmark 19 June 1968 [manuscript] [Albany, London] Dearest Jean, This morning151 The British Academy Committee met on the Skidelsky152 case: Lionel Robbins said 'But he will improve the image of Mosley.153 Mosley is to me incarnate evil.
+If he came into the room I shd walk out at once.
+I cannot vote for this.['] However we voted: & gave it him: Herbert delivered a noble liberal oration: 150 Jean Esther Floud (1915-2013), née McDonald, educationalist, sociologist and college head; taught sociology at the University of London (LSE and Institute of Education) 1947-62; Official Fellow of Nuffield 1963-72; Commission of Inquiry into Oxford University (Franks Commission) 1964-6; later (1972-83) Principal, Newnham, Cambridge.
 She married, 1938, the civil servant Peter Floud (1911-60), who was alleged to have had connections with the Oxford spy ring to which Jenifer Hart had belonged.
 Her friend Robert Skidelsky described her in an obituary as 'one of Britain's leading educational sociologists', her career 'a triumph of brains, charm and presence over class and gender prejudice' (Guardian, 5 April 2013, 38).
 JF got to know IB through her work on the Franks Commission, had many intellectual interests in common with him, and became one of his most intimate friends.
 This letter was written to her in New York.

-147 19 June.
+151 19 June.